Approx. Time Difference

 ACI at firstname.lastname@example.org.

-As private medical service is on a cash or credit basis, payable when services are rendered, you will need to pay up front and file a claim for reimbursement.
-Medical care in Brazil, even at private medical centers, tends to be much less expensive than in the U.S. If you have a medical condition and/or you need attention, explore your options and contact the Resident Program Director for assistance.
-You can also contact Europ Assistance USA, UCEAP emergency assistance providers, if you are in need of emergency, medical or travel assistance.
-They are available 24 hours a day 7 days a week:
+Medical care in Brazil, even at private medical centers, tends to be much less expensive than in the U.S. If you have a medical condition and/or you need attention, explore your options and contact the Resident Program Coordinator for assistance.

 of the UCEAP Guide to Study Abroad